gwnrtools/nr-catalog-tools/README.md

-# Interface to Numerical Relativity Waveforms Catalogs
+# Interface to Numerical Relativity Catalogs

 The `nrcatalogtools` python package provides a unified high-level interface to multiple catalogs of data products